 We followed the creek further up and saw many places where the water was comfortably warm and would have been an ideal bathing place.
 It was a bit slimy though but so serene.

-It reminded me a little bit of the popular Reykjadalur valley in South-Iceland, where you can bathe in a hot river.
-My travel-blog on Reykjadalur is by far my most popular, but that also means that Reykjadalur has become crowded.
+It reminded me a little bit of the Reykjadalur valley in South-Iceland, where you can bathe in a hot river.
+My travel-blog about Reykjadalur is by far my most popular, but that also means that Reykjadalur has become crowded.
 There was nobody at Englandshver on the other hand.

 Further up the creek by Englandshver